Christian denomination: Terminology

-Each group uses different terminology to discuss their beliefs.
-This section will discuss the definitions of several terms used throughout the article, before discussing the beliefs themselves in detail in following sections.

 A denomination within Christianity can be defined as a "recognized autonomous branch of the Christian Church"; major synonyms include "religious group, sect, Church," etc. "Church" as a synonym, refers to a "particular Christian organization with its own clergy, buildings, and distinctive doctrines"; "church" can also more broadly be defined as the entire body of Christians, the "Christian Church".

 Some traditional and evangelical Protestants draw a distinction between membership in the universal church and fellowship within the local church.
 Becoming a believer in Christ makes one a member of the universal church; one then may join a fellowship of other local believers.
 Some evangelical groups describe themselves as interdenominational fellowships, partnering with local churches to strengthen evangelical efforts, usually targeting a particular group with specialized needs, such as students or ethnic groups.
 A related concept is denominationalism, the belief that some or all Christian groups are legitimate churches of the same religion regardless of their distinguishing labels, beliefs, and practices.
 (Conversely, "denominationalism" can also refer to "emphasizing of denominational differences to the point of being narrowly exclusive", similar to sectarianism.)

 The views of Protestant leaders differ greatly from those of the leaders of the Catholic Church and the Eastern Orthodox Church, the two largest single Christian churches.
 Each church makes mutually exclusive statements for itself to be the direct continuation of the church founded by Jesus Christ, from whom other denominations later broke away.
 These churches, and a few others, reject denominationalism.
 For the purpose of academic study of religion, the main families of Christianity are categorized as a denomination, that is, "an organized body of Christians."

 Historically, Catholics would label members of certain Christian churches (also certain non-Christian religions) by the names of their founders, either actual or purported.
 Such supposed founders were referred to as heresiarchs.
 This was done even when the party thus labeled viewed itself as belonging to the one true church.
 This allowed the Catholic party to say that the other church was founded by the founder, while the Catholic church was founded by Christ.
 This was done intentionally in order to "produce the appearance of the fragmentation within Christianity" – a problem which the Catholic side would then attempt to remedy on its own terms.

 Although Catholics reject branch theory, Pope Benedict XVI and Pope John Paul II used the "two lungs" concept to relate Catholicism with Eastern Orthodoxy.